1. Food & Drink

-Wraps make great snacks or, combined with salad, a satisfying meal.
+Pita wraps make great snacks or, combined with salad, a satisfying meal.
 If you're trying to capture that great taste in a pita wrap you remember from a trip to Greece or a great Greek restaurant, it's the spice sumac.
-(Learn to make pita wraps with photos and more tips.)

 What You Need